Groups without unitary representations, submeasures, and the escape property: Exoticness

 \section{Exoticness}

-A topological group $G$ is called \emph{exotic}~\cite{HererChristensen} if $G$ does not admit any non-trivial strongly continuous unitary representation on a Hilbert space\footnote{In this paper, all Hilbert spaces are complex.}, i.e., any homomorphism from~$G$ into the unitary group $\U(H)$ of a Hilbert space $H$ that is continuous with respect to the strong operator topology on $\U(H)$ must be constant.
+A topological group $G$ is called \emph{exotic}~\cite{HererChristensen} if $G$ does not admit any non-trivial strongly continuous unitary representation on a Hilbert space, i.e., any homomorphism from~$G$ into the unitary group $\U(H)$ of a Hilbert space $H$ that is continuous with respect to the strong operator topology on $\U(H)$ must be constant.
 A topological group $G$ is said to be \emph{strongly exotic}~\cite{banaszczyk} if $G$ does not admit any non-trivial weakly continuous representation on a Hilbert space, i.e., any homomorphism from $G$ into the group~$\GL(H)$ of invertible bounded linear operators on a Hilbert space $H$, continuous with respect to the weak operator topology on $\GL(H)$, is constant.
 The following closure property of the class of (strongly) exotic topological groups will be useful.

 \begin{remark} Let $G$ and $H$ be topological groups and let $\pi \colon G \to H$ be a continuous homomorphism such that $\overline{\pi(G)} = H$.
 If $G$ is exotic (resp., strongly exotic), then $H$ is exotic (resp., strongly exotic).
 This is an immediate consequence of the fact that the weak operator topology (and thus the strong operator topology) on the set of bounded linear endomorphisms of a Hilbert space is Hausdorff. \end{remark}